-Health Literacy
+Health Capacity

-With the indicator focus area on health literacy.
+The indicator focus area on health capacity includes knowledge, skills, and attitudes related to health literacy and self-efficacy.
 LEAP started to focus on the connections between education, knowledge, and practice.
 Throughout our process, many participants referenced the need to know more about our communities' knowledgeability about food and physical activity.
 For instance, much of the existing nutrition advice encourages people to cook at home in order to better control the ingredients and calories.
 Also, most food pantries and food banks are limited by policy to redistributing whole ingredients that can be turned into meals, as opposed to prepared meals.
 These constraints often assume that people know how, have the resources, and want to cook at home, and this is one example where partners are looking for more nuanced data.
 Similarly, participants articulated a need to focus on education around physical activity, specifically whether people have the knowledgeability about the kinds of exercise that improve health and what kinds of physical activity are needed for the respective bodies.